Digital Administration

 The increasing need to modernise the public sector and to equip civil servants with up-to-date skills should not be feared by those with a lack of knowledge in the field of IT – our master's degree programme is designed for both IT and non-IT professionals as the tangible digital transformation is only possible through collaboration between these two groups.

-In today's world, the ability to adapt and acclimate to new changes and challenges is critical; it is exactly from these changes and challenges that development and evolution emerge.
-However, it is a personal decision for all of us whether to fear or seize all possible opportunities to overcome them while also growing and thriving.
+In today's world, the ability to adapt and acclimate to the latest changes and challenges is critical; it is precisely from these changes and challenges that digital development and evolution emerge.
+However, it is a personal decision for all of us whether to fear or seize all possible opportunities and overcome them whilst also growing and thriving.

-Upon graduating from the MDA programme, students will also have a network of expert colleagues to help them pursue a career in the field.
-Another benefit of the master's programme is the opportunity to meet like-minded people who are not afraid to admit to themselves that they do not know everything and are eager to learn and grow, which are rare and most definitely valuable traits.
+Upon graduating from the MDA programme, participants will also have a network of expert colleagues to help them pursue or advance a career in the field.
+Another benefit of the master's programme is the opportunity to meet like-minded people who are not afraid to admit that they do not know everything and are eager to learn and grow, which are rare and valuable traits for those who wish to change things.

 You must feel ready for new things and then take your own decision.
 Life gives us opportunities that we cannot even sometimes dream about – therefore; one must embrace any opportunity that comes along.
 For both older and younger generations, this means getting used to changing jobs or even career paths at various times throughout their life and always being open to new challenges.